OWASP/OpenCRE/writeups/owasp_in_sdlc/owasp_in_sdlc.md

 There has been [extensive discussion](https://docs.google.com/presentation/d/1zbj9XBiv6r6zla0KHNfs63Ux45QZAfRut2zlK7o-dRw/mobilepresent?slide=id.g7c8a58b51e_0_4) on how to approach secure application development from an agile point of view.
 However, it ultimately depends on parameters specific to each organisation, such as engineering culture, size and competency/seniority of teams, tools available and the maturity of the security programme.

-Anecdotal evidence, points towards code pattern libraries, code anti-pattern libraries, library wrappers with secure defaults, linter configuration, and extensive testing suites that attempt to test for security abuse stories.
+Anecdotal evidence points towards code pattern libraries, code anti-pattern libraries, library wrappers with secure defaults, linter configuration, and extensive testing suites that attempt to test for security abuse stories.

 SAMM at this stage offers the following [generic implementation considerations](https://owaspsamm.org/model/implementation/):